openshift-pipelines/pipelines-as-code/docs/content/docs/guide/repositorycrd.md

 `PipelineRun` where the `Repository` CR has been created.
 You can only start the `PipelineRun` in the namespace where the Repository CR is located.

-## Additional Repository CR Security
+## Setting PipelineRun definition source

 An additional layer of security can be added by using a PipelineRun annotation to explicitly target a specific namespace.
 However, a Repository CRD must still